chef/chef-web-docs/content/aws_marketplace.md

   ![ ](/images/AddChefServer.png "Add Chef Server")

-1. Enter the server name, FQDN, and IP address and then select **Add Chef Infra Server**.
+1. Enter the server name, FQDN, and IP address.
+Then select **Add Chef Infra Server** to create the server.

     - Name: Add Proper Name for the Sever.
     - FQDN: It would be the same as Automate FQDN.